Why Pre-College in

 Experience Campus Life

 Learning to share a space with new people and live without the comforts of home is a big adjustment.
 And on top of tackling college coursework, a foreign culture, and a new language… you’re in for a summer of learning.
-But with round-the-clock support from on-site staff and your new community abroad, you’ll go home ready to take on any challenge that comes your way.
+But with support from on-site staff and your new community abroad, you’ll go home ready to take on any challenge that comes your way.

 Eating in Florence